SchaichAlonso/StaticsMapping/README.md

 If this is undesired, a second application, called <i>ObjPreview</i>, can be used in the same way, however it cannot view, edit, or store metadata.
 To load unknown objects in order to find out what they contain, use <i>ObjPreview</i> (or WED) instead.

 ![ObjPreview Lod=0m](https://github.com/xibo/StaticsMapping/raw/master/doc/ObjPreview1.jpeg)
-As XPlane does not deploy a geometry simplification technology, all LOD data needs to be precomputed offline (or &quot;baked&quot; in LR-speak).
-The slider on the right of the preview of either <i>ObjPreview</i> or <i>TagTool</i> can be used to configure the &quot;camera distance&quot; of the preview.
+As XPlane does not deploy any geometry simplification technology, all LOD data needs to be precomputed offline (or &quot;baked&quot; in LR-speak).
+If the object file defines multiple LOD settings, the slider on the right of the preview of either <i>ObjPreview</i> or <i>TagTool</i> can be used to configure the &quot;camera distance&quot; of the preview.

 ![ObjPreview Lod=1200m](https://github.com/xibo/StaticsMapping/raw/master/doc/ObjPreview2.jpeg)
-Moving up the slider shows that RuScenery's mig29 will look rather ugly from more than a kilometer away, and unrecognizably poor from more than 4km away.
+Moving up the slider shows that RuScenery's mig29 will look rather ugly from more than a kilometer away (1.2km in the screenshot), and unrecognize from more than 4km away.

 In <i>TagTool</i>, a newly loaded object will not be displayed automatically.
 It needs to manually be selected using the &quot;displayed&quot; combobox.
 Selecting an object will cause it to be rendered in the secondary window, and all metadata editables will switch to display the metadata associated with this object file. <b>Please make sure the metadata is correct</b>.